joshunrau/MplusLGM/README.md

 ## Example:

-This example model selection procedure uses a sample dataset containing four groups of 100 simulated patients with four discrete hypothetical diagnoses.
-Symptoms on an arbitrary scale are measured at months 0, 1, 2, 3, 6, 9, and 12.
-For testing purposes, 5% of the data points were deleted completely at random.
+This example model selection procedure uses a sample dataset of 400 simulated patients with four discrete hypothetical diagnoses.
+The dataset contains symptoms on an arbitrary scale at months 0, 1, 2, 3, 6, 9, and 12.
+For testing purposes, 5% of data were deleted completely at random.
 Here, we will define classes based on symptoms at months 0, 1, 2, 3.

 ### Step 1: Load the Package and Dataset

-First, we will load this package and hypothetical data into R. Then, we can examine the symptoms at each timepoint by diagnosis using the dplyr package.
+First, we will load this package and the hypothetical dataset into R. Then, we can examine the symptoms at each month by diagnostic group.
 Although each diagnosis follows a relatively distinct trend, diagnoses C and D do not diverge until month 6.
 Hence, we will expect a three-class structure to emerge in our model.

 ```
 # Load required packages